zainabmouhamad/TPSYNTHESE2_LIFSAL_MOUHAMAD/README.md

 ![terminal__q2](https://github.com/user-attachments/assets/958ac06c-1a67-475a-b696-94b42c478c39)

-We ara able to display the information of the server in the terminal
+We are able to display the information of the server in the terminal